 Assumption Celebrates Founders Week with Immigration-centric Events

-With a focus on the theme of immigration, Assumption College will mark the beginning of a weeklong observance and celebration of “Founders Week” on Thursday, Sept.
-6. Founders Week, a celebration of the mission of the Augustinians of the Assumption who founded and continue to sponsor the College, features a number of events that provide an opportunity for community-wide reflection on the impact of the Assumptionists here in Worcester and abroad.
+With a focus on the theme of immigration, Assumption will mark the beginning of a weeklong observance and celebration of “Founders Week” on Thursday, Sept.
+6. Founders Week, a celebration of the mission of the Augustinians of the Assumption who founded and continue to sponsor the institution, features a number of events that provide an opportunity for community-wide reflection on the impact of the Assumptionists here in Worcester and abroad.
 Members of the public and Assumption community are welcome to attend any of the events.

 Annual Mass of the Holy Spirit